 Step 3 - Chart of Accounts

-Classify, order, group, format and layout your chart of accounts in an individual company
+Classify, order, group, format and layout your CoA in an individual company

 Updated over a week ago

-📝 Note: This article refers to your Chart of Accounts for an individual company.
-If you are viewing the settings for a consolidated group, proceed to the following help article: Consolidated Chart of Accounts.
+โ—Notice: This article refers to your Chart of Accounts for an individual company.
+If viewing the settings for a consolidated group, proceed to the following help article: Consolidated Chart of Accounts.

 The correct order and classification of accounts will ensure the accurate calculation of your financial KPIs and a meaningful presentation of your financial statements.

-For subsequent updates, the structure and hierarchy of your CoA in Fathom (including ordering, headings, and classifications) will all be retained.
+For subsequent updates, the structure, hierarchy, and terminology of your CoA in Fathom (including ordering, headings, and classifications) will all be retained according to your settings in Fathom.

 Classifying Accounts

-While Fathom will automatically classify your accounts for you, it is a good idea to review the classifications on first import to ensure they are correct.
+While Fathom will automatically classify your accounts.
+It is a good idea to review the classifications to ensure they are correct.

 Fathom assigns a primary and sub-classification to each account.
 This is how Fathom is able to recognise what kind of account it is, and this forms the basis for how the account is treated in calculations.

-View the classification guidelines to see a detailed explanation about each account classification.
+View the classification guidelines to see a detailed explanation of each account classification.

 You can reclassify accounts in three different ways: